 The top 1% of UK adults receive around 15% of pre-tax income.
 The source of top incomes, who gets them and how they are taxed is important for understanding inequalities.

-This event was chaired by Paul Johnson, IFS Director, and featured talks from:
+This event will be chaired by Paul Johnson, IFS Director, and will feature talks from:

 - Richard Blundell, IFS & UCL

 - Edward Troup, former senior civil servant in HMRC and HM Treasury